6x salary mortgage boost for first time buyers

 In January, Nationwide announced that it had extended the loan-to-income ratio on its Helping Hand mortgages to help first time buyers who are struggling to borrow enough to buy a home.

-Previously, Nationwide’s Helping Hand deal allowed borrowing up to 5.5 times income, a move followed by some other major lenders.
+Previously, Nationwide’s Helping Hand deal allowed borrowing up to 5.5 times income.

-However, these mortgages are only available if you’re taking out a five or 10-year fixed-rate deal.
+However, these mortgages are only available if you’re taking out a 5 or 10-year fixed-rate deal.
 Applicants will also need to meet the lender’s eligibility and affordability checks.

 Mortgage changes in 2025